RichardLitt/knowledge/words.md

 Essene, sect of Jews at Qumran
 Davidic, adj. related to King David rônier palm, n. borassus aethiopum.
-Also called black rhun palm, ron palm, deleb palm.
+Also called black rhun palm, ron palm, deleb palm. foxing, adj. the reddening of black or gray areas as a result of breakdown of melanin in feathers taradiddle, n. a small lie mumia, n. ground mummies for medicine gussied up, v. /ˈɡʌs.i/ US informal often humorous. to make someone or something look more attractive or impressive: